-D. Disclosure During Internal Investigations and Adjudications and Unauthorized Disclosure of Information
+D. Disclosure During Internal Investigations and Adjudications

-Consistent with 2024 Title IX regulations and required confidentiality provisions described above, the College will handle information related to alleged violations of this policy with sensitivity and discretion.
-However, the College may need to disclose information relating to an incident (including the identity of parties, witnesses, or others) to the extent necessary to conduct a fair, thorough, and impartial investigation, and adjudication process for all involved parties.
+Consistent with Title IX regulations and required confidentiality provisions described above, the College will handle information related to alleged violations of this policy with sensitivity and discretion.
+However, the College may need to disclose information relating to an incident (including the identity of parties, witnesses, or others) to the extent necessary to conduct a fair, thorough, and impartial investigation and adjudication process for all involved parties.